TheGoodlike13/liberty_or_death/README.md

 But the fundamental problem is the same.
 There is no 'krb5-server-1.10.3-10.el6_4.6.x86_64.rpm'.
 Therefore I assume we must find a new version.
 Maybe if I remove the version it will figure it out by itself?
 Nope.
 That was admittedly probably too much to ask :D

+Looking for something like a version, I find [#ubuntu_kerberos](#ubuntu_kerberos) instead.
+This guide seems a lot more well intentioned than the previous one AND it doesn't have random versions in it!
+Let's play along for now!

+I'll note that they make a really poor decision when it comes to their approach.
+If the command can be run either with administrative privilege or with 'sudo', why not just 'sudo' prefix all commands that need the privilege anyway?
+If you don't need 'sudo', you can just copy the command *after* sudo.
+Right now, I'm copying commands after '#'.
+Whether it was '#' or 'sudo' would make no difference to me, but it would probably be much easier to explain than a random symbol.
+Just saying.

+Running the install command succeeds, but we're met with an installation dialogue.
+This is somewhat different than the previous guide, which explains the difference in approach.
+I guess if you installed the package with 'rpm', you'd be manually configuring it.
+Now that I installed it via 'apt', I have to deal with whatever somebody thought would be a good wizard implementation for installation.
+At least the guide knows this and gives us help, even with screenshots!
+Very nice!

+I'm going to try to explain every step the way I understood it (oh boy).
+This is in the interest of perspective.
+And maybe even learning something!

+To begin, I assume that at the end of this wizard we should have a working Kerberos server installed.
+It may or may not run, but it definitely can be started.

+First we are asked for the default realm.
+Now what exactly is a realm?
+Let us speculate based on an entirely surface understanding of the question :D

+It seems like it's something like a common name for a grouping of services that run under the same authentication setup.
+So, like, if I had REALM1 and REALM2, APP1 could perhaps only be accessed under REALM1 and APP2 only under REALM2.
+And any particular user, perhaps, would only have access to REALM1 or REALM2.
+There seems to be a hierarchy for realms, along the lines of the hierarchy of a hostname in a URL, but who knows what that implies.

+The above is just a possible example of what could happen, I'm sure you can configure it whatever which way.
+If I am correct, then you have to specify which realm is the relevant one for the process of a specific instance of authentication.
+Then the default realm would just be a stand-in for cases where users don't specify one.

+Sounds logical enough.
+In our case, we will have exactly one application, exactly one setup for it and attempt to connect to it from exactly one client in exactly one particular way.
+Which means we can probably always use this default realm.
+That being said, it's probably not the case in actual production systems that there's only one realm (or maybe it is, who knows?)
+In any case, I will adopt a policy of at least trying to avoid 'default' value approach when configuring this just in case.

+For now, let's call this 'GOODLIKE.EU' by mimicking the guide.
+I hope I don't *actually* need to own a domain to make this work...